The directors present their report together with the audited consolidated financial statements for the year ended 31 March 2017.

-No contributions were made to any political parties during the current or preceding period.
+No contributions were made to any political parties during the current or preceding year.

-After making enquiries, the directors have formed a judgement at the time of approving the financial statements that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After making enquiries, the directors have formed a judgement at the time of approving the financial statements that there is a reasonable expectation that the Group has adequate resources to continue in operational existence for at least 12 months from the approval of the financial statements.
 For this reason the directors continue to adopt the going concern basis in preparing the financial statements.

 The key factors considered by the directors in making the statement are set out in the financial review.

 Additional information that is relevant to this report, and which is incorporated by reference into this report, including information required in accordance with the UK Companies Act 2006 and Listing Rule 9.8.4R, can be located as follows:

 The directors who held office at the date of approval of this directors' report confirm that, so far as they are each aware, there is no relevant audit information of which the Company's auditor is unaware and each director has taken all the steps that they ought to have taken as a director in order to make themselves aware of any relevant audit information and to establish that the Company's auditor is aware of that information.

 This confirmation is given and should be interpreted in accordance with the provisions of section 418 of the Act.

 KPMG LLP acted as the auditor for the Company for the year ended 31 March 2017.
 KPMG has expressed its willingness to continue in office as external auditor and a resolution to appoint it will be proposed at the forthcoming AGM.

 Annual general meeting